MarcelMeurer/WVD-Hydra/README.md

 ## Updates and releases
+Hydra can be easily updated from GitHub.
+Open the deployed app service -> Deployment Center -> click on "Sync"
 - 1.0.1.7	(2021/08/16)
   - Add: Change: Change the rollout process to be more reliable if you deploy a lot of hosts at once; Fix: Secrets can now have special characters
 - 1.0.1.6	(2021/08/08)